raweden/Buffer.js/README.md

 ### Attributes

-` .byteOffset`
+`.byteOffset`
 Determines the offset for the next read or write operation.
+The pointer is always placed in the begining of the buffer when created.

 `.littleEndian`
 Determines the default value for the littleEndian in methods that declares it.
+Default value is `false`.

 `.length`
 Indicates the length of the buffer in bytes (Read-only).

 ### Reading Data

 `.getInt8()`
 Reads a signed byte from the buffer.
 The returned value is between -128 and 127.